tamarshnirer/prometheus-alertmanager/README.md

 ## Steps
 ### 1. Setting Up the Target:
-- Create an EC2 or any physical or virtual machine with an Ubuntu server with a public IP.
+ - Create an EC2 instance (e.g., t2.micro) or any virtual/physical machine running Ubuntu (e.g., 22.04).
-  I used an EC2 of type t2.micro, with 22.04.
-I generated an elastic IP to have a consistent public IP address.
+ - Attach an Elastic IP for a consistent public address.
-- Configure a security group to allow inbound traffic from port 9100 to expose its metrics and port 22 to SSH connection.
+ - Configure a security group to allow:
+   - **Port 9100** (for metrics collection)
+   - **Port 22** (for SSH access).
 - Connect to the instance using SSH.
 - Download Node Exporter using the following commands:
 ```bash